 Technology also gives businesses the flexibility to change and innovate faster.
 For example, startups typically have the agility to innovate and disrupt because they can start with newer technologies, like software-as-a-service (SaaS), public clouds.
 These technologies provide them higher productivity with lower costs, using pay-as-you-go models, so they can focus on delivering products for top-line revenue.

 As companies grow and become more mature, they tend to lose their agility due to legacy technology, policies, and procedures slowing them down.
 When companies become larger and lose their DNA to innovate, they can still do so through acquisition.
 But they can also retrofit themselves to achieve a better level of agility by adopting newer technologies.
 For example, companies today are moving from monolithic applications to containers and microservices for faster development cycles.
-This is because the C-suite cares about revenue and risk; there is lower risk in adopting better technology that increases agility in ways that impact top-line and bottom-line revenue.
+The C-suite cares about revenue and risk, and risk goes down when companies adopt better technology that increases agility and drives top-line revenue and bottom-line savings.

 Technology evolution patterns